5 Types of Companies in Vietnam

 IV.
 Pros and Cons

-Setting up a Representative Office in Vietnam offers advantages such as a low initial investment and a quick setup process, typically completed within 7 working days.
-There’s no registered capital requirement, reducing the financial burden for market entry.
-Representative Offices can conduct market research, act as liaisons, and promote parent company activities.
-However, they are restricted to perform commercial activities and cannot engage in profit-generating activities independently.
+Setting up a Representative Office in Vietnam offers advantages such as a low initial investment and a relatively quick setup process.
+There is no registered capital requirement, reducing the financial burden for market entry.
+Representative Offices can conduct liaison activities, market research and promotion of the parent company’s business.
+However, they are restricted from conducting business activities and cannot independently generate revenue in Vietnam.
 ROs also rely heavily on their parent company for funding and strategic direction.

 Branch Office